2.9.1 – Procedure – Academic Standing & Financial Aid Satisfactory Academic Progress

 Subpart F: Repeated Courses.
 Repeated credits will be calculated into completion percentage for satisfactory academic progress and may be financial aid eligible.
 The higher grade will be used to calculate cumulative GPA.
-A student may repeat a course up to two times, academically and once for financial aid eligibility.
+A student may repeat a course up to two times.

 Subpart G: Transfer Credits.
 Transfer credits accepted by Lake Superior College and applied to the student’s program requirements shall be counted as credits attempted and completed for calculation of cumulative completion percentage.
 Grades associated with these credits shall not be used in calculating cumulative GPA.

 Transfer credits accepted by the College and applied toward a student’s general education, program, or degree requirements will apply toward the maximum timeframe calculation.